jferard/fastods/README.md

 ```

 ### Other examples
-Two examples are implemented as optional tests, in the ```src/test/java``` folder: ```OdsFileCreation.java``` and ```OdsFileWithHeaderAndFooterCreation.java```.
+Two examples are implemented as optional tests, in the ```src/misc/other/java``` folder: ```OdsFileCreationTest.java``` and ```OdsFileWithHeaderAndFooterCreationTest.java```.
 The sources are quite simple.

-To test it, one has to run tests manually:
+To run those examples, one has to set the Maven profile to `other`:
 ```
-mvn -P other -Dtest=OdsFileCreation test
+mvn -P other -Dtest=OdsFileCreationTest test
 ```

 And:
 ```
-mvn -P other -Dtest=OdsFileWithHeaderAndFooterCreation test
+mvn -P other -Dtest=OdsFileWithHeaderAndFooterCreationTest test
 ```

 The resulting ods files are written in current directory, and can be opened with LibreOffice or OpenOffice.